CamoOS/CamoOS/README.md

 ## ☹️ What's not supported in CamoOS?

-Everything that O&O ShutUp's not recommended level blocks/removes (except for some security-related options), which can easily be restored as needed.
+Everything that O&O ShutUp's not recommended level blocks/removes (except for some security-related options), as well as everything Mini11 (if you built it yourself) or Slim11 (if you downloaded from the CI) removes.

 ## ❔ How do I create a CamoOS ISO?